Adrian-DeLaCruz335/osticket-prereqs/README.md

 </p>
 <p>
-2. Then, I downloaded the osTicket-Installation-Files.zip and unziped it onto my desktop within the virual machine. </p> This contains all the core application files needed to deploy osTicket.
+2. I then downloaded the osTicket installation ZIP file and extracted it to the desktop inside the virtual machine.
+The extracted files contain everything needed to install and run osTicket.
   </p>
 </p>
 <br />